 In March 2011, the Authority refinanced the outstanding balance of \$6.5 million.
 A new fixed rate series was issued in the amount of \$6.6 million with \$6.5 million being used to call the Series 1995 Bonds and the balance used for transactional costs.
 The annual debt service on the Series 2011 Bonds is approximately \$1.4 million annually.
-The amount outstanding as of June 30, 2015, totaled \$1.4 million.
+These bonds matured December 15, 2015.

 The Authority will also continue to pay one-half of any annual operating deficits of the facility through December 15, 2035, after which time Ocean City will be solely responsible for operating deficits.
-The 2015 contribution to operating deficits and the project's capital improvements fund is approximately \$1.4 million.
+The 2017 contribution to operating deficits and the project's capital improvements fund was approximately \$1.4 million.
 The project has generated direct and indirect benefits to the State that offset its costs (debt service, operating deficit contributions, deposits to the capital improvements fund, and that portion of the Authority's budget that is allocable to the Ocean City Convention Center project) since 2007.